Topics Covered in this blog

 - Increased menstrual cramping

 - Stomach swelling

 - Period blood clots larger than a quarter

 What Causes Blood Clots During Periods?

-Although small period clots may be normal in most cases, there can be several underlying health issues that may cause them.
-Large blood clots during periods typically indicate an underlying issue; therefore, it’s important to not ignore new changes in your cycle.
-To determine what is causing your period clots, we recommend tracking any and all symptoms you may be experiencing and writing detailed descriptions so it will be easier to relay to your doctor.
+Although small period blood clots may be normal in most cases, there can be several underlying health issues that may cause them.
+Large blood clots during periods typically indicate an underlying issue, therefore, it’s important to be aware of any new changes in your cycle.
+To determine what is causing your period clots, we recommend tracking your symptoms and sharing detailed descriptions with your doctor.

 Health conditions that can cause blood clots during periods include: